bartificer/shownotes-misc/NosillaCast/Review-20220728-CatEyeSync.md

 The home page also gives you a big power button that's basically a software version of the single hardware button on the Sync Core, you press-and-hold for 2 seconds to power all the lights on or off.
 To my surprise, you don 't seem to be able to change the mode on each individual light from the app though.
 Or, if you can, the UI is not discoverable enough for me to find it.
 What you can do though is disable individual modes on each light, so if you only ever want to use 2 of the five modes, you can disable the three you don't want, and then the button on the light will only toggle between the two you left enabled.
 You can also enable or disable *Kinetic mode* (the accelerometer thing) from within each light's page in the app.

+Just before recording this segment I found a setting in the app to enable notifications on your phone when one of your batteries runs low.
+I've enabled it, but I've not had a chance to see how well it works yet.
+Assuming it works as advertised, and assuming the notifications get pushed through to my watch, I expect this will be a very useful feature indeed!

 ## Does it Solve the Pain Points?

 Yes!